MatiasR73/eprel-sql-project/README.md

 Step 4:
 "create-id-column.sql" to simplify accessing product ID's "count-of-products-by-organisation.sql" to list all organisations from all tables and count their occurences.
+"create-energyclass-table-for-ranking.sql" to make a table of energyclasses and assign point variable to them.
+"rank-organisations-by-energyclasspoints" to list organisations from single table and rank them by how high energyclass avg they have.